Water, Geological & Geospatial Branch (WGGB)

 The outflow of acidic water from metal mines or coal mines.

-Rockfall Event - Technical assistance was provided to the Federal Reclamation Program (FRP) in the assessment and reclamation of a rock fall that posed a hazard to students waiting for a school bus.
+Rockfall Event - Technical assistance was provided in the assessment and reclamation of a rock fall that posed a hazard to students waiting for a school bus.

 Refuse Material Mitigation - Refuse pile was re-processed by the PA Bureau of Abandoned Mine Reclamation to remediate acid mine drainage.